'Basketball savant' LaVall Jordan helped fuel Michigan's rise under John Beilein

 Last season, though, Butler fell to 16-17 and landed in the NIT after losing five of its final seven regular-season games to drop out of NCAA Tournament contention.

-Jordan's career record is 48-55 and in two of his three years as a head coach, his teams finished last in the conference.
+Jordan has a 48-55 record over the past three seasons and in two of those years his teams have finished last in the conference.
 His past two recruiting classes at Butler also ranked No. 62 and No. 103 in the nation and No. 9 in the 10-team Big East, according to 247Sports.

-Despite his ups and downs the past three seasons, Bartelstein described Jordan as someone who is down-to-earth, who can connect with everyone and who “looks at things from 100,000 feet and makes strategic decisions.”
+Despite the up-and-down start to his head-coaching career, Bartelstein described Jordan as someone who is down-to-earth, who can connect with everyone and who “looks at things from 100,000 feet and makes strategic decisions.”

 “I think he has a great feel for X's and O's and schemes,” Bartelstein said.
 “And how that relates to him as a coach is he'll take a step back, he's very calm and he'll get on you when he needs to get on you, but he's much more of a calming presence.
 He’s a guy who you know has your back and you want to play hard for him.